Data Driven Design, Creative Coding, Thesis

-In my thesis, Performance by Design, I am exploring the opportunities for data visualization to create data-informed visual systems.
+In my graduate thesis, Performance by Design, I explored the opportunities for data visualization to create data-informed visual systems.

 As an athlete, I am referencing performance data to illustrate the potential for the practice of body-centric design, using body mechanics and data to influence design principles.

-My first creative exploration centered on finding new, unexpected ways to engage with my own performance data.
-As an avid runner, I began documenting my runs by hand each day—designing unique visual systems with their own set of rules.
+My first creative exploration centered on finding new, unexpected ways to engage with my personal performance data.
+As an avid runner, I began documenting my runs by hand each day; designing unique visual systems with their own set of rules.
 These hand-coded frameworks generated imagery from running metrics.

 Some visuals represent a single data point or run, while others combine multiple layers of information.
-The goal wasn’t analysis, but expression—transforming motion into form, and data into something intuitively felt rather than clinically measured.
+The goal wasn’t analysis, but expression.
+Ways to transform motion into form, and data into something intuitively felt rather than clinically measured.

 In this specific experiment, I ran one of my favorite trails which is an out-and-back run meaning, I ran the same route in reverse on the way back.